Wind Damage Claims

-High-velocity winds can cause severe wind damage to both the exterior and interior of your property.
-Common wind claims involve roofs blowing off, trees falling causing property damage, fences blown down and leaky windows.
-There may even be hidden damages that you don’t realize upon the initial assessment of your property.
+High-velocity winds can cause severe damage to your property.
+Common windstorm claims involve roofs blowing off, trees falling on your property, fences blown down, and leaky windows.
+This type of damage can also bring hidden damages that aren’t realized upon the initial assessment of your property.

 Damage caused by wind is covered in most homeowners insurance policies, however there can be ambiguous exclusions or limitations which may cause your claim to be denied.
 Merlin Law Group has handled many wind damage claims and helps policyholders recover what is rightfully owed.
 Contact Merlin Law Group if your insurance claim has been delayed or denied.

 Submit Your Free Wind Damage Case Review:

 Wind Damage FAQs

 Our Team is Here to Answer Your Questions